 Contract research organizations and pharmaceutical sponsors work with clinical trial advertising and marketing companies to reach patients interested in research.
 From connecting with local doctors to using digital outreach tools, agencies use a range of methods to capture the attention of patients and motivate them to take the next step.
 If you're looking for recruitment support for your trial, consider these clinical trial recruitment services and find the best options for your trial.

-There are several different channels clinical trial advertising agencies use to reach potential research participants.
+There are several different channels clinical trial advertising agencies use to reach potential research participants – you can find some clinical trial advertisement samples here.
 There are more, but the most common advertising channels include:

 Social media advertising for clinical trial patient recruitment: